-In diagnostic model studies, the outcome of interest is the presence or absence of the target condition.
-The outcome in diagnostic studies is measured using a reference standard to determine presence of the target condition.
-The reference standard may be a single test, a combination of tests (composite outcome), or a consensus of experts and may require follow-up of participants over time.
-The outcome determination in diagnostic studies is also known as verification (Box 2).
+In diagnostic model studies, the outcome is presence or absence of the target condition.
+Outcome determination, or verification, is measured using a reference standard (Box 2).
 For prognostic model studies, the predicted outcomes occur in the future, after the moment of prediction.
-The outcome determination method can consist of a single test or procedure, a combination of tests, consensus of experts or by an outcome adjudication panel.
+For both diagnostic and prognostic models, the reference standard or outcome determination may include a single test or procedure, a combination of tests (composite outcome), or a consensus by experts.

-In the support for judgement box reviewers are asked to describe how the outcome was defined and determined, the time point at which it was determined, and the information available to the person determining the outcome in the study participants.
+The support for judgement box enables reviewers to describe how the outcome was defined and determined with the time interval, and the information available when determining the outcome.

 Risk of bias